Logo

 Mark Rylance had a major role in Christopher Nolan's 2017 action-thriller Dunkirk, based on the British military evacuation of the French city of Dunkirk in 1940 during the Second World War.

-In 2018, Mark Rylance starred in Farinelli and the King on the Broadway stage earning his fifth Tony Award nomination.
+That same year Mark Rylance starred in Farinelli and the King on the Broadway stage earning a Tony Award for Best Actor in a Play, his fifth career Tony Award nomination.

 Mark Rylance last appeared on stage for the RSC in 1989.

-In 2020, Mark Rylance appeared in Aaron Sorkin's legal drama The Trial of the Chicago 7 which premiered on Netflix.
+In 2020 Mark Rylance appeared in Aaron Sorkin's legal drama The Trial of the Chicago 7 which was premiered on Netflix.

-Mark Rylance portrayed William Kunstler, Defense Counsel, co-founder of the Center for Constitutional Rights, board member of the American Civil Liberties Union, and active member of the National Lawyers Guild.
+Mark Rylance portrayed William Kunstler, defence counsel, co-founder of the Center for Constitutional Rights, board member of the American Civil Liberties Union, and active member of the National Lawyers Guild.

 Mark Rylance played the lead role of Dr Semmelweis throughout the run in Bristol.

-Mark Rylance is married to director, composer and playwright Claire van Kampen, whom he met in 1987 while working on a production of The Wandering Jew at the National Theatre.
+In 1989 Mark Rylance married the composer and playwright Claire van Kampen, whom he met in 1987 while working on a production of The Wandering Jew at the National Theatre.

 Nataasha died in July 2012 at the age of 28, following which Mark Rylance withdrew from his planned participation in the 2012 Summer Olympics opening ceremony in London and was replaced by Kenneth Branagh.